unabstracted/tekx/xray/index.rst

   .. figure:: http://s3.nutanixworkshops.com/ts18/xray/20.png

-Conclusions
+Takeaways
 +++++++++++

   - Best practice is to deploy X-Ray on an external system
   - X-Ray doesn't require complex network configuration and can be used with or without DHCP
   - Multiple X-Ray tests can be queued simultaneously
   - Or key differentiators